alexiandra97/new_demo/README.md

 # new_demo

-Udemy practice for interview:
+Udemy ZeroToMastery practice for interview:

-1. Bio g notation
+1. Bio O notation